 4.8.1 Method for Identifying Contingent Facilities

 The following steps are to be taken by Transmission Provider to identify and list the Contingent Facilities, if any, upon which the Interconnection Customer’s costs, timing, and study findings are dependent.
-Such list is to be provided to Interconnection Customer at the conclusion of the Interconnection System Impact Study performed pursuant to the requirements of Section of this LGIP.
+Such list is to be provided to Interconnection Customer at the conclusion of either the Serial Interconnection System Impact Study performed pursuant to the requirements of Section 9 or the Definitive Interconnection System Impact Study performed pursuant to the requirements of Section 10 of this LGIP.

 Step 1: In preparation for performing an Interconnection Customer’s System Impact Study, Transmission Provider will employ the following three methods to identify potential contingent facilities: